filrod/Github-Tutorial/README.md

 # Commands

-## Getting Started (cloning, making a repository, making a commit, a branch, pushing.
+## Getting Started (cloning, making a repository, making a commit, a branch, pushing)

 1.a) Make a repository in your computer running some version of linux.
 Type in terminal: